Anchoring the front of the shoulder blade against upward pulling

 However, being as I walk around with a back pack quite frequently, and I ride a motorcycle, both activities which tend to encourage a "shoulders forwards" posture, I finally figured out that perhaps I'd better learn a bit more about the pectoralis minor.

-First of all it attaches to a finger of bone near the top of the shoulderblade.
+The pectoralis minor attaches to a finger of bone near the top of the shoulderblade.
 If you feel the top of the opposite shoulder with one hand you'll notice a bony point at the top of the shoulder.
 That's the acromion process, the point to which the collar bone attaches to the shoulderblade.
 The coracoid process (coracoid means "crow") sticks out just undereath.
 The biceps long head attaches to it as well as the coracobrachialis muscle.
 And the pectoralis minor attaches there also.

 From the coracoid process the pec minor reaches downwards, forwards and inwards to attach to the 3rd, 4th and 5th ribs.
 (Ribs are numbered downwards from top to bottom with the top rib being number 1 and the lowest rib numbered 12.)